RedRoosterMobile/bashing_scripts/README.md

 Bash scripts
 ===============
 functions and random stuff that might be helpful
-- run tasks in sperate process , wait for exit code and progress
+- run tasks in seperate process , wait for exit code and progress